beyzanurtekerek/Netflix-Clone/README.md

    git clone https://github.com/your-username/Netflix-Clone.git
    cd Netflix-Clone
 2. Open the project in Xcode.
-3. Install dependencies if needed (SDWebImage).
+3. Install dependencies if needed (WebKit).
 4. Run the app on a simulator or physical device.

 ## API Setup